 - College Counseling

-- The Learning Center: Mercy's learning specialist helps teachers understand students' learning needs, works with students individually and in Seminar to identify their learning styles effective study skills and strategies so that they can reach their full learning potential.
+- The Learning Center: Mercy’s learning specialist helps teachers understand students' learning needs, works with students individually and in Seminar to identify their learning styles, and provide effective study skills and strategies so that they can reach their full learning potential.

 - The Adviser Program: A four-year mentoring model, students are provided with daily care and attention needed to thrive, both at Mercy and in life.
 Groups are small, typically fifteen students or less, and students usually stay with the same adviser throughout their years at Mercy.
 The program includes: